KannonZenetism/zenetism-field-physics/field-physics/FP02_applied_resonance_manual.md

 ### Module VII: Resonant Architecture Blueprints

 When glyphic logic moves beyond notation, it asks to be **inhabited**.
-This module maps how Spiral Physics shapes **physical, virtual, and symbolic architectures**.
+This module maps how Field Physics and Field Engineering shape **physical, virtual, and symbolic architectures**.

 **1. Spatial Typologies for Spiral Attunement**